-Enhanced by Montréal’s dynamic art scene, numerous festivals, and diverse cultural events, Urban Indie Filmmaking course aims to foster innovative and creative projects, and to nurture passionate aspiring filmmakers.
-Working in small collaborative groups, students will write, produce, shoot, and edit films using professional level equipment and facilities at our Montréal campus.
+Enhanced by Montreal’s dynamic art scene, numerous festivals, and diverse cultural events, the Urban Indie Filmmaking course aims to foster innovative and creative projects and to nurture passionate aspiring filmmakers.
+Working in small collaborative groups, students will write, produce, shoot, and edit films using professional-level equipment and facilities at our Montreal campus.
 Whether working in narrative fiction, documentary, or music video, you will acquire the necessary skills in the cinematic arts to begin your career as an indie filmmaker.

 Total Cost: $5,495.00

 Includes tuition, housing, activities fee, and insurance.
 Personal production costs not included (location fees, on-site equipment transport, catering, etc).
 Students are expected to arrive on campus Thursday, May 23, 2019.